fluent/fluentd-docs-gitbook/plugins/input/forward.md

 </source>
 ```

-With this configuration, three (3) workers share 24224 port.
-No need for an
+With this configuration, the three (3) workers share the port `24224`.
+No need
-additional port.
-Incoming data will be routed to the workers automatically.
+for an additional port.
+Incoming data will be routed to the workers
+automatically.

 ## FAQ